kene111/DeepMirrorTask/README.md

 ### Model Structure:

-1) Notebook Folder: This contains the notebook used in training and running inference on the model.
+1) NoteBooks: This contains the notebooks used in training and testing.
-2) Images: This contains the total training loss for training sessions when feature noise was added, and when feature noise was not added.
+2) images: This contains the total training loss for training sessions when feature noise was added, and when feature noise was not added.

 ### Procedure Taken: